 Precious metals like gold and silver were once the standard that backed countries’ currencies, but things are different now.
-Fiat money has become the norm in the modern world.
+Fiat currency has become the norm in the modern world.
 Though central banks and most economists sing our monetary system’s praises, it also has some disadvantages.
 Here are some explanations and considerations for how fiat currency works.

 What Is Fiat Money?

-Fiat money has value because the currency is backed by a government, and the people who hold it agree to its worth.
+Fiat currency has value because the currency is backed by a government, and the people who hold it agree to its worth.
 Since fiat money isn’t tied to valuable commodities like rare metals or oil, governments, or more accurately central banks, can limit the supply of their currencies to help protect their value.
 They can also inflate the currency in an attempt to stimulate growth.
-This is most frequently done during a recession to encourage spending.
-A loose monetary policy, which involves printing money to purchase bonds in an attempt to reduce interest rates, can help calm the markets following an unexpected crisis.
-Today, all countries, including the United States, use fiat currency.
-This has been the case in the U.S. since 1971, when Nixon unilaterally closed the gold window.
+This is most frequently done during a recession or to help prevent the economy from slipping into a recession.
+As an example, at the time of this writing, the Federal Reserve has nearly doubled the size of their balance sheet since the lockdowns began from COVID-19 in March of 2020.

 Benefits of Fiat Money